tlesch/Counterfactual-RL/README.txt

 Rescorla-Wagner adapted for counterfactuals

-The following code implements the Maximum Likelihood Estimation (MLE) for an adapted q-Learning Reinforcement Learning models as well as a simulations and model recovery procedure in matlab.
+The following code implements the Maximum Likelihood Estimation (MLE) for an adapted q-Learning Reinforcement Learning model as well as a simulations and model recovery procedure in matlab.

 Code for formatting etc. can be found here: